 Designplus Award by Light + Building Award Ceremony

-The Designplus Award by Light + Building honours products that convincingly combine innovation, design quality, function and sustainability.
-Exhibiting companies can submit their pioneering solutions in several categories.
-The award is presented in cooperation with Stylepark.
-The award ceremony will take place on Sunday, 8 March, at the Design Plaza.
+The Designplus Award by Light + Building recognises products that successfully combine innovation, design quality, functionality, and sustainability.
+Exhibiting companies were able to submit their solutions in various categories and demonstrate their innovative strength.
+Presented in cooperation with Stylepark, the award is regarded as an important benchmark for forward-looking design.
+The official award ceremony took place at the Design Plaza during Light + Building.

 Talks & Tours by World-Architects

-More about the Lighting TrendsVirtual Lighting Design Community (VLDC)
+Find out more about the trends for 2026/27Virtual Lighting Design Community (VLDC)

 Women in Lighting